cooler333/Highway/README.md

 ...but on Swift.
 Then you have found it!

-Highway is implementation of Redux-like architecture pattern using Swift.

 ## Features

-- Do not use 3rd party libraries
+- Multistore support (with state sharing)
+- Fast state change and sync
 - 100% business logic code coverage
 - Lightweight
-- Multiple stores can share and mutate the same state to sync app state

-#### We're open to merge requests
+- Do not use 3rd party libraries

 ## Examples